Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 Microsoft Cloud App Security (MCAS) is detecting risky OAuth Apps and allows to get insights of app permissions in the portal.

 The following information should support your investigation:
 * “Community use” rating to understand how common is the use of this app in other organization (such as default Office 365 apps)
 * Authorized by single/multiple users or admin consented
 * Permission level from Low (Sign-in and read user profile) to High (Access your data anytime)

 ![](../2020-01-27-detection-and-mitigation-consent-grant-attacks/20A777EF-E0B0-4BEB-BFE5-AAEEF3BB327F.png)

 If you decided to use MCAS you need to [create a OAuth app policy](https://docs.microsoft.com/en-us/cloud-app-security/app-permission-policy#create-a-new-oauth-app-policy) to be notified in case of risky app consent or registration.
 Filters for the alert can be set on the above described values.

 In addition you should create an [anomaly detection](https://docs.microsoft.com/en-us/cloud-app-security/app-permission-policy#oauth-app-anomaly-detection-policies) to identify misleading app or publisher names.

 Follow [Microsoft’s tutorial](https://docs.microsoft.com/en-us/cloud-app-security/investigate-risky-oauth) for guided steps to investigate risky OAuth Apps.

-/Tip: Consider to [report suspected apps](https://docs.microsoft.com/en-us/cloud-app-security/manage-app-permissions#send-feedback) to Microsoft’s Cloud App Security team as feedback to enhance OAuth App risk score and analysis./
+Tip: Consider to [report suspected apps](https://docs.microsoft.com/en-us/cloud-app-security/manage-app-permissions#send-feedback) to Microsoft’s Cloud App Security team as feedback to enhance OAuth App risk score and analysis.

 More details on [working with the OAuth apps page](https://docs.microsoft.com/en-us/cloud-app-security/manage-app-permissions#ban-or-approve-an-app) are described on Microsoft Docs and further information on managing risky 3rd party app permission with MCAS are [available here](https://techcommunity.microsoft.com/t5/enterprise-mobility-security/managing-risky-3rd-party-app-permissions-with-microsoft-s-casb/ba-p/276401).